LinusNEP/EnvoDat/docs/GET_STARTED.md

     ├── val/
     └── test/
 ```
-In each of the YOLOv* formats, there is a configuration file named `envodata.yaml` specifying the dataset paths and class names.
+In each of the YOLOv* formats, we provide a configuration file named `envodata.yaml` which specifies the dataset paths and class names.
 If it does not exist, create one in the following form:

 ```yaml
 path: ../dataset  # Path to EnvoData dataset